codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 part of a security trail.
 If true, the find* methods will only return non-deleted rows, unless the withDeleted() method is called prior to calling the find* method.

-This requires requires either a DATETIME or INTEGER field in the database as per the model's
+This requires either a DATETIME or INTEGER field in the database as per the model's
 $dateFormat setting.
 The default field name is ``deleted_at`` however this name can be configured to any name of your choice by using $deletedField property.